Tennessee State Route 73: Route description

 SR 73 begins at an interchange with Interstate 40 (I-40) concurrent with U.S. Route 321 (US 321) and SR 95 south of Oak Ridge and north of Lenoir City.
 The three highways head south to an intersection with US 70 and I-75 in Lenoir City.
 They then continue southeast to intersect US 11 in Lenoir City.
 SR 95 leaves US 321 and SR 73 south of Lenoir City, The two highways head east into Blount County traveling just south of Friendsville.
 On the edge of Maryville the highways have a short concurrency with SR 335 and intersect US 129, in downtown they intersect US 411 and SR 33.
 The highways then proceed out of Maryville and intersect Foothills Parkway's western segment in Chilhowee, turn south and then back east to Townsend where the highways intersect SR 73 Scenic.
 US 321 and mainline SR 73 turn north and SR 73 Scenic heads east into the Great Smoky Mountains National Park.
-The highways then continue northeasterly through Wears Valley to Pigeon Forge where they turn south onto US 441 and travel concurrent for 8.5 mi to Gatlinburg (just before Gatlinburg, they have an interchange with Gatlinburg Bypass), where SR 73 and US 321 turn east and US 441 heads south.
+The highways then continue northeasterly through Wears Valley to Pigeon Forge where they turn south onto US 441, which is part of the Great Smoky Mountains Parkway (Parkway), and travel concurrent for 8.5 mi to Gatlinburg (just before Gatlinburg, they have an interchange with Gatlinburg Bypass), where SR 73 and US 321 turn east onto East Parkway and US 441 heads south.
 They then absorb and begin a concurrency with SR 32 in Cosby and intersect Foothills Parkway's eastern segment.
 SR 73 then leaves US 321 and SR 32 south of Newport.
 It then has a second interchange with I-40 and heads northerly to terminate at US 25 and US 70 on the east side of Newport.

 Between Lenoir City and the second intersection with SR 32 in Cosby, SR 73 is an unsigned primary highway designated east–west.
 For the rest of its length, it is a signed secondary highway designated north–south.